Technical Overview

 Reflect Find connections.
 Where does each new claim link to what already exists?
 Connections make both claims more retrievable.
 Cross-referencing: linking new knowledge to existing understanding.

 Reweave Backward maintenance.
 "If this existing claim were written today, knowing what we now know, what would be different?"
 New material strengthens existing structures.
-Revision: the graph gets stronger claims, not just more claims.
+Revision: the graph gets stronger claims, beyond simply more claims.

 Verify Immune system.
 Schema validation, retrieval filter quality check, entity resolution, duplicate detection.
 Malformed claims never enter the graph.
 Type checker: correctness checks on installed software.